jKm00/master-courses/TDT4165-programming-languages/notes/book-notes/chapter4.md

 ### Eager Streams

-- Streams that produces elements as fast as it wants.
+- Streams that produce elements as fast as they want.
-- Drawback: if it produces elements faster than the consumer can consume them, it leads to explosion in resource usage.
+- Drawback: if it produces elements faster than the consumer can consume them, it leads to an explosion in resource usage.

 ### Lazy Streams

-- Streams that produces elements on demand from the consumer.
+- Streams that produce elements on demand from the consumer.
 - Drawback: reduces throughtput as the consumer has to request a new element, then wait for the consumer to provide it

 ### Bounded Buffer

-- Best of both worlds: Put a transducer in between the producer and the consumer that acts as a buffer.
+- The best of both worlds: Put a transducer in between the producer and the consumer that acts as a buffer.
 The buffer can store a maximum of `n` elements.
 When the consumer needs a new element, it reeds it from the buffer.
-Whenever the buffer is below `n` elements, the producer is allowed to produce more elemet.s
+Whenever the buffer is below `n` elements, the producer is allowed to produce more elements.

 #### Transducer